mattrussell2/gradescope-autograder/README.md

 That should be enough to get you up and running!
 Please feel free to contact me with any questions you have, and/or any bugs, feature requests, etc. you find.
 Thanks!

 # TODOS
-* Update the functionality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
-Also, need to verify that the various filter, etc. options work as expected.
 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog